 Recently I have been a bit slack in the working out department.
 Mostly through cancellations, not me, and my unwillingness to venture to classes on my own things have gone a bit a haywire.
 So when the people at Hey Workout got in touch and asked if I would like to trial their online workout service I thought this would be perfect for me.
-As you all know I love working out in the kitchen and this would be ideal to replace my You Tube workouts with wouldn’t it!
+As you all know I love working out in the kitchen and this would be ideal to replace my YouTube workouts with wouldn’t it!

-What is Hey Workout?
 Hey Workout is the world’s first interactive webcam Yoga and Fitness Studio.
-Classes are a quick 30 minutes and are available live or pre recorded.
+Classes are a quick 30 minutes and are available live or pre-recorded.
 Joining in a live class and enabling your webcam means all participants can see the instructor but not each other.
 This gives the instructor the chance to see you and give you feedback and advice to assist you in getting the correct techniques and positions for your workouts.
-However no one else will see you.
-You can also participate without the webcam and there is no worries if you miss or cancel a class as they are all recorded and available at any time and via any device.
+However, no one else will see you.
+You can also participate without the webcam and there are no worries if you miss or cancel a class as they are all recorded and available at any time and via any device.
 If you can access the internet you can access the site anywhere for your choice of over 200 classes.
 It is stated in the FAQ’s to use Google Chrome.

-Prices.
 There are 3 different subscriptions available.
-All options cover full use of the site and over 200 classes which are updated weekly.
+All options cover the full use of the site and over 200 classes which are updated weekly.
 Monthly Membership is £12.
 4 Months Membership is £42 payable every 4 months and is equivalent to £10.50 a month.
 Annual Membership is £96 again equivalent to £8 a month.

-There is such a variety to choose from aswell.
-I of course chose the HIIT as my first class and let me tell you Mr. Body Coach had nothing on this woman, genuinely couldn’t finish the class.
-There are literally so many classes to choose from, if you were to do 1 different class a day you are looking at a wide and varied workout for around 6 months of the year!
+There is such a variety to choose from as well.
+I, of course, chose the HIIT as my first class and let me tell you Mr Body Coach had nothing on this woman, genuinely couldn’t finish the class.
+There are literally so many classes to choose from if you were to do 1 different class a day you are looking at a wide and varied workout for around 6 months of the year!

-How To.
-Basically all you need to do is log in and click on live or recorded classes and find the class you need.
+Basically, all you need to do is log in and click on live or recorded classes and find the class you need.
 If you are joining in with a live class just click join this class and you will sit on a landing page until the class is ready to start.
 When the instructor is ready the screen will then load up.
 The recorded classes are ready and waiting you just need to click play.
 It’s that easy.

 I think this is a brilliant idea.
-Having had this alongside my own gym membership I was able to compare them both against each other.
-Being on the large side myself I can totally understand the feeling of being self concious and uncomfortable going to the gym especially on your own.
+Having had this alongside my own gym membership I was able to compare them both to each other.
+Being on the large side myself I can totally understand the feeling of being self-conscious and uncomfortable going to the gym especially on your own.
 Having something like Hey Workout takes away all of that leaving you to feel comfortable working out in your own home.
-Obviously this works better if you are motivated enough to get on and not only start a class but to actually participate in it too.
+Obviously, this works better if you are motivated enough to get on and not only start a class but to actually participate in it too.

 For full unlimited access to the site anytime and anywhere, even at the maximum cost of £12 a month this is still cheaper than a lot of gym memberships.
 If you aren’t a fan of the actual gym and willing to forego this part then this could be the place for you.
 Even better value if you take up the year membership making it just £8 a month.
-Compared to my gym membership costing me £29 for full access anytime as oppose to my previous one for £15 which could only be used before 5pm.
+Compared to my gym membership costing me £29 for full access anytime as opposed to my previous one for £15 which could only be used before 5 pm.
 Just for comparison a class in my leisure centre is £4 if you book without a membership.

 Online vs Real Life Classes.

 So I have been doing both to be able to compare both platforms.
 Do you lose/miss anything by not going to a class with others and an actual instructor?
 Actually no I don’t think you do.
-For me though I find that going to a class gives me the motivation to do more and do some classes that aren’t available on Hey Workout.
+For me, though I find that going to a class gives me the motivation to do more and do some classes that aren’t available on Hey Workout.
 But I like that you are the only person there for an online class.
 There is no trying to scoot around and dodge the person in front of you so you can see the instructor to make sure are getting it right.
 I always seem to end up behind the most uncoordinated person in the room beside me, always!

-With all this in mind I have no doubt that you can benefit from working out this way as oppose to joining a gym.
+With all this in mind, I have no doubt that you can benefit from working out this way as opposed to joining a gym.
 Especially if you know you are able to make yourself do it.
 Me, I sometimes need the extra push going to a class gives me, but like with anything you get out what you put in and my only problem with Hey Workout is the sometimes random timings of the live classes and limited amount.
 I would like to see more varied times, I would actually quite like to see a counter maybe on the screen to see how many others are joining in too.
 I think it would give more of an actual class feel to the live workouts.